Contact the TCC Library

 See this in-depth IA tutorial on how to use.

 Here's a quick video without sound on how to use it to access earlier archived versions of paywalled content (screencapture used was not able to show right clicking on Google results title to get the url to plug into the Wayback Machine).
-Please keep in mind, it may not work in all cases:
+Please keep in mind, it may not work in all cases if the url was never archived or if the archived version was paywalled:

 This tutorial from the TCC Library, though targeted for faculty, shows how to use the Wayback Machine as well, starting at the timestamp: